 We all have different body temperatures, sometimes our central heating systems forget that.

-During the winter months it’s easy to see how couples, families and friends can get rather tense over the room temperature of their home.
+During the winter months it is easy to see how couples, families and friends can get rather tense over the room temperature of their home.
 Whether it be a stress out over the radiator or a duvet stealing war of attrition, there’s always a tension during the winter period when it comes to home heating.
 We’re all different blooded beasts, and often gender and ages comes into play during the winter months.
 Some people will need more cosy homes, and other people will need a cooler environment.
-Finding that happy medium can be difficult, especially when you’ve just installed a new designer radiator, but finding the right balance to appease everyone in your home is crucial for a merry christmas and a cosy new year.
+Finding that happy medium can be difficult, especially when you’ve just installed a new designer radiator, but finding the right balance to appease everyone in your home is crucial for a Merry Christmas and a cosy New Year.

 According to surveys, men are more likely to complain about energy bills, whilst woman are more likely to want to turn the heating up.
 This makes sense, men are biologically inclined to retain heat better, whilst woman are more likely to seek out warmth and comfort than brave the cold.
 This comes down to the fact that female core temperatures are higher than men’s, whilst their metabolic rates are slower, meaning they burn fat into energy slower.

 Cold can be deadly in old age.
 Old people are more prone to illnesses like flu, which, when inflicted upon a more delicate heart and immune system, has the potential to kill.
 This means that it is extra important for the elderly to keep warm over the winter period.
 Whether you’re hosting older guests, you live with them, or you are one, make sure that you keep the home heated appropriately; winter can lead to over 40,000 excess deaths from cold a year in the UK.

 So, your home is filled with different genders and different ages over the winter period, and you’ve been left to sort out the heating solutions over the holiday period.
 This is no mean feat, and you might end up having to take some shortcuts to keep everyone happy.